 Hayling boasts many areas that are classified as Sites of special scientific interest (SSSI).

 The SSSI is home to a number of ground nesting birds whose key breeding season takes places between 1 March and 31 July, please do not disturb them.

 Seasonal restrictions are in place for dogs on Hayling beach; including a ban from dogs using the 'Blue Flag beach' from 1 May to 30 September.
 A Public Spaces Protection Order now combines all previous byelaws for dogs across the borough.

-The PSPO was mostly ‘new for old’ and dog owners in the borough are still required to clean up after their dogs wherever they are.
+The PSPO requires dog owners in the borough to clear up after their dog and dispose of waste responsibly.

 Seasonal byelaws apply to horses on Hayling Island Seafront between Good Friday and 30 September, during this time, horses are welcome from 7pm–10am.

 Please be considerate of other users when on the beach, including cleaning up after your animals, also it is not permissible to break in or race any animal in such a manner that may cause danger or annoyance to anyone else using the beach.